-Unwieldy title aside – which seems almost designed to make people trip up when buying tickets – pretty much everything about Chappaquiddick looks perfectly judged.
+Unwieldy title aside pretty much everything about Chappaquiddick looks perfectly judged.

-The ever-dependable Jason Clarke stars as Senator Ted Kennedy, who in 1969 accidentally drove his car into a tidal channel on Chappaquiddick Island – killing his passenger, Mary Jo Kopechne.
-You might think that’s a dramatic enough premise for a film, however things really get compelling when ol’ Ted decides not to call the police for ten whole hours!
+The ever-dependable Jason Clarke stars as Senator Ted Kennedy, who in 1969 accidentally drove his car into a tidal channel on Chappaquiddick Island, killing his passenger, Mary Jo Kopechne.
+You might think that’s a dramatic enough premise for a film, however, things really get compelling when ol’ Ted decides not to call the police for 10 whole hours!

 Director John Curran and a strong supporting cast – including Kate Mara, Ed Helms and Bruce Dern – all appear to be on stellar form.
 But Chappaquiddick looks set to belong to Clarke, who paints a riveting portrait of man desperate to live up to his family’s legacy by any means necessary.